York Water (YORW)

 Joseph "JT" Hand, President & Chief Executive Officer

-Joseph "JT" Hand became President and Chief Executive Officer of The York Water Company on March 1, 2020.
-Prior to this role, he served as Chief Operating Officer from 2008 to 2020, directing the majority of the Company's operations, engineering, and physical plant, and executing growth and quality strategies.
-Before joining The York Water Company, Mr. Hand served 22 years on Active Duty in the U.S. Army, culminating as Deputy Commander and Deputy District Engineer, Baltimore District, U.S. Army Corps of Engineers.
+Joseph "JT" Hand is the 22nd President and Chief Executive Officer of The York Water Company, appointed on March 1, 2020.
+Prior to this role, he served as the Chief Operating Officer from 2008 to 2020, where he directed the majority of the Company's operations and executed growth and quality strategies.
+Before joining The York Water Company, Mr. Hand served 22 years on Active Duty in the US Army, concluding his service as Deputy Commander and Deputy District Engineer for the Baltimore District, U.S. Army Corps of Engineers.
 He holds a Bachelor of Science in Civil Engineering from the University of Vermont and a Master's Degree in Business Administration from York College of Pennsylvania.
-He is also a Director of the National Association of Water Companies and Chair of its Pennsylvania Chapter.
+Mr. Hand is also a Director of the National Association of Water Companies and Chair of its Pennsylvania Chapter.

-Matthew "Matt" Poff, Chief Financial Officer & Treasurer
+Matthew "Matt" E. Poff, Chief Financial Officer & Treasurer

-Alexandra "Alex" Chiaruttini, Chief Administrative Officer & General Counsel
+Alexandra "Alex" C. Chiaruttini, Chief Administrative Officer & General Counsel

-Mark Snyder has served as Vice President of Engineering for The York Water Company since May 2009.
-His earlier roles at the company included Engineering Manager from October 2007 to April 2009, and Engineer from December 2006 to October 2007.
-Before joining York Water, Mr. Snyder worked as a project manager and design engineer for several consulting firms in the Mid-Atlantic region, including Buchart Horn, RETTEW, and KCI Technologies.
+Mark S. Snyder has been the Vice President of Engineering at The York Water Company since May 2009.
+His earlier roles within the Company include Engineering Manager from October 2007 to April 2009 and Engineer from December 2006 to October 2007.
+Before his tenure at York Water, Mr. Snyder worked as a project manager and design engineer for several consulting firms in the Mid-Atlantic region, such as Buchart Horn, RETTEW, and KCI Technologies.
 He is a licensed Professional Engineer in Pennsylvania and holds a Bachelor's Degree in Civil Engineering and a Master's Degree in Environmental Engineering from The Pennsylvania State University.

 AI Analysis | Feedback